SmitBhamwala/Notes-Maker/README.md

-# Notes-Maker App built with React
+# Notes-Maker App built with ReactJS

 ## Replica of Google's Keep app.
 Add and delete notes on the go using this app.